 The Information Risk Management Framework (IRMF) cross-references or maps the ISS security controls and ISCR control requirements to other security standards and regulations.
 As new information security regulations are created at the federal, state, or industry level, the IRMF will be expanded with additional appendices to document how the IRMP keeps Ohio State compliant with all relevant legislation and rules.
 The IRMF employs the same coding scheme utilized in the ISS and ISCR.

-Over a multi-year period, the IRMP will develop job aids in the form of documentation (procedures, checklists, templates) and software tools as needed to support the implementation of the ISS and ISCR.
-Job aids will help organizations implement controls and control requirements effectively and efficiently.
+Over a multi-year period, the IRMP continues to develop job aids in the form of documentation (procedures, checklists, templates) and software tools as needed to support the implementation of the ISS and ISCR.
+Job aids help organizations implement controls and control requirements effectively and efficiently.

 Ohio State Information Security & Risk Management Documentation Pyramid